Emma Cox creates

 Overtime, I found the best way to still my busy imagination was to write.
 Each night, I empty the day into my diary, and I began to note down the stories in my head.
 For years, I toyed with them.
 I attempted NaNoWriMo a few times, but ultimately failed.
 But one day I said to myself, I will write a fantasy novel.
 I succeeded NaNoWriMo that year, and have succeeded it ever since.
 That novel is going through the rewrites and two more books are emptying from my head to page to make a trilogy.

 My love of art developed into a passion for landscape photography, in which I met my husband, Neil.
-We still continue to take photos around our home by the Cornish coast and in Wales when we get the chance to visit.
+We still continue to take photos around our home in Cornwall.